I’ve decided to observe Lent again after a long time away from church. But I’m doing it in reverse.

 Usually, we fast or deny ourselves of something we enjoy for forty days before Easter.
 For protestants, a lot of people give up meat or alcohol or sweets.

 One year I observed the Greek Orthodox Lent with a friend.
 We gave up dairy, meat, fish, olive oil and wine — things that would have been symbols of living the good life back when the Orthodox Church leaders chose them.
 But I was vegetarian off and on through those years and I used almond milk in my coffee, so it kind of defeated the purpose.

-The idea is that when we crave the things we’re denying ourselves, we remember to pray and focus on more serious, spiritual matters.
+The idea is that when we crave the things we deny ourselves, we remember to pray and focus on more serious, spiritual matters.
 One year, I gave up television.
 Now THAT was a long forty days.
-I did lots of praying.
+I did a lot of praying.

 These days, I’m working to heal what I now understand to be a dysfunctional relationship with religion.
 I’ve been taking a break from that world, so I haven’t observed Lent in years.
 But I feel a surprisingly strong desire to get back to it this year.